 The food was alright – they had a good selection at hideous festival prices but it was great to see Hall’s Dorset Smokery there, being one of my favourite food stalls I always see at festivals but they were missing from Download this year.

 As with all festivals I go to, it was great to see old friends and meet new ones!
 Also a special mention goes to my friend’s mum for fronting a fair bit of money towards our tickets as we’re all skint and it was a lovely thing to do.
-I didn’t manage to get many photos in the name of preserving phone battery but here are a couple of the best ones.
+I didn’t manage to get many photos in the name of preserving phone battery but I hope you enjoyed a couple of the best ones.